| | | | | |

 Entry Level: Getting Started

-The RS6 uses 2-inch tubular construction and handles up to 8Nm.
-It’s simple, assembles in an hour, and works well as a budget cockpit.
-The TR80S steps up to an 80x40mm profile and supports up to 16Nm – enough for a mid-range direct drive.
-The TR80S also has the best pedal mount adjustability of the entry range.
+The RS6 Racing at $424 (currently Pre-Order) uses 2-inch tubular construction and handles up to 8Nm.
+It’s simple, assembles in an hour, and works well as a budget cockpit – the blue Alpine-livery version is the photogenic option.
+The TR80 MK5 ($450) is the older 80x40mm profile model still in stock, while the newer TR80S Racing ($499, currently OOS) is the upgraded variant.
+The TR80 line supports up to 16Nm – enough for a mid-range direct drive.

 Mid Range: Where It Gets Serious

-What to Actually Buy
+What to Buy

-If you’re running a direct drive base under 15Nm – a Moza R9 or Fanatec CSL DD – the TR80S or TR8 Pro will handle it without any issues.
-Once you get into 20Nm+ territory with something like a Simucube 2 Pro or Fanatec DD2, the TR120S or TR160 are the sensible choices.
-The profile width actually matters at these torque levels.
+If you’re running a direct drive base under 15Nm – a Moza R9 or Fanatec CSL DD – the TR80 or TR8 Pro V2 will handle it without any issues.
+Once you get into 20Nm+ territory with something like a Simucube 2 Pro or Fanatec DD2, the TR120S V2 or TR160 are the sensible choices.
+The profile width matters at these torque levels.

 The Alpine TRX

-The Alpine TRX deserves its own section because it’s genuinely different from everything else in this price range.
+The Alpine TRX deserves its own section because it’s properly different from everything else in this price range.
 Co-engineered with BWT Alpine F1 Team engineers, it uses 2-inch tubular construction (not aluminium profiles) and weighs 89kg.
 That weight is the point – it doesn’t move.

 The headline feature is tool-free F1/GT position switching.
 Every other Trak Racer rig takes about 30 minutes to convert between formula and GT positions.
 The TRX does it in 3-5 minutes with no tools.
 Geek Street’s review called the adjustability “its major selling point” and noted you can switch between driving positions without reaching for a single Allen key.

-- Frame: 2-inch tubular steel, Alpine F1 Team co-designed
+• Frame: 2-inch tubular steel, Alpine F1 Team co-designed

-- Weight: 89kg (196lbs) – it stays put
+• Weight: 89kg (196lbs) – it stays put

-- Torque support: 30Nm+ direct drive
+• Torque support: 30Nm+ direct drive

-- Dimensions: 620mm x 1507mm
+• Dimensions: 620mm x 1507mm

-- F1/GT switch time: 3-5 minutes (tool-free)
+• F1/GT switch time: 3-5 minutes (tool-free)

-- VESA mount: 75-400mm, supports monitors up to 70″
+• VESA mount: 75-400mm, supports monitors up to 70″

-- Motion: compatible with motion base
+• Motion: compatible with motion base

-- Assembly time: approximately 2 hours
+• Assembly time: approximately 2 hours

 Seats

 Here’s where I need to be honest about something.
-Will Ford at Boosted Media did an extremely thorough review of the TR120 – 56 minutes, 129,000 views – and the GT fiberglass seat was where things fell apart.
+Will Ford at Boosted Media did a thorough review of the TR120 – 56 minutes, 129,000 views – and the GT fiberglass seat was where things fell apart.
 Under heavy braking force (60-80kg, which is normal with load cell pedals), the seat back physically popped out of its mounting.
 His exact words: “the seat was where things started to fall apart.”
 He recommended using a rally-style bucket seat instead.

 Monitor Stands and Mounts

-This is actually one of Trak Racer’s stronger categories.
+This is one of Trak Racer’s stronger categories.
 They make freestanding and cockpit-mounted monitor stands for single, dual, triple, and even quad setups.
 The freestanding options are worth noting because they don’t attach to the cockpit frame – that means zero vibration transfer from your wheelbase to your screens.

-What the Community Actually Thinks
+What the Community Thinks

 I’ve spent a fair bit of time reading through Reddit threads, watching YouTube reviews, and going through forum posts on Trak Racer.
-The picture that emerges is consistent: good hardware, frustrating service.
+The picture that emerges is consistent – good hardware, frustrating service.

 The Good

 Rigidity is the word that comes up most.
-The TR120 and TR160 are genuinely stiff rigs that handle serious direct drive hardware without flex.
+The TR120 and TR160 are properly stiff rigs that handle serious direct drive hardware without flex.
 Boosted Media’s Will Ford tested the TR120 wheel deck at high torque and reported “absolutely no flex” – and he’s not one to exaggerate.
 The pedal plates on newer models are a massive improvement over older versions.
 Assembly instructions have got better too, though they still lag behind Sim-Lab’s documentation.

 The Not-So-Good